 Prevent some failed charges from happening in the first place by catching credit cards on the verge of expiration.
 Set up an automated process in which the software scans customer information stored in your client management system for credit cards due to expire in 30 days, triggering a reminder to reach out to customers about updating their cards.

 Automation allows you to treat clients as you would if you had more time.
-Help clients immediately, respond to their feedback and even send wishes for a happy birthday.
+Help clients immediately, respond to their feedback and even send wishes for a happy birthday with these easy ways to automate customer service.

 Include a “contact us” link in every email to spare clients the task of locating it on your website.
 When a client clicks the link, automation software tells you, or a predetermined staff member, to follow up.

-Still, the task of comparing calendars and manually scheduling appointments can consume hours of your day.
-To take automation a step further, consider using a scheduling tool that syncs with your Google Calendar.
+The task of comparing calendars and manually scheduling appointments can consume hours of your day.
+To take automation a step further, consider using a scheduling tool like Keap that syncs with your Google Calendar.
 Using your business calendar, it allows leads and clients to view available times and schedule a meeting—making the appointment process completely automated.

 Positive or negative, the results from a satisfaction survey can give you the information you need to improve your business.
 The customer isn’t happy?
 Find out what went wrong or what you could have done differently.
-The client loves your product or service?
-To replicate your success, find out why the product resonated with her.
+Does the client love your product or service?
+To replicate your success, find out why the product resonated with them.

 Using automation software, email a survey link to clients who recently made a purchase.
 The survey, a web form, can be as simple as one question—“How satisfied were you with your recent purchase?”— with three multiple-choice answers: “not satisfied,” “neutral,” and “satisfied.”